The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/ad-cs/unsigned-endpoints.md

 >
 > ([specterops.io](https://posts.specterops.io/certified-pre-owned-d95910965cd2#5c3c))

 Following this, [Sylvain Heiniger](https://twitter.com/sploutchy) from Compass Security has found a similar vulnerability on the AD CS RPC enrollment endpoint.
-As described in [his article](https://blog.compass-security.com/2022/11/relaying-to-ad-certificate-services-over-rpc/), RPC interfaces allow you to check the NTLM signature on each independently.
+As described in [his article](https://blog.compass-security.com/2022/11/relaying-to-ad-certificate-services-over-rpc/), each RPC interface checks the NTLM signature independently.

 For certificate request purposes, the `MS-ICPR` (ICertPassage Remote Protocol) RPC interface is used.
 According to the [Microsoft documentation](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-icpr/0c6f150e-3ead-4006-b37f-ebbf9e2cf2e7), packet privacy is enabled if the `IF_ENFORCEENCRYPTICERTREQUEST` flag is set (default configuration), meaning that NTLM relay attacks are not possible.